Cilantro lime coleslaw is a citrusy and tart slaw. The dressing makes the coleslaw tangy, with a bit of a bite with the vinegar.

 The best use of this Mexican slaw is for adding it to shrimp tacos.

 The coleslaw with cilantro lime vinaigrette goes nicely with the shrimp giving it a hint of lime flavor.

 It’s not too overpowering and leaves you with a fresh taste in your mouth.
 You can also try this citrus slaw for on top of fish tacos!

 Fish is a salty food, and once cooked, it’s skin forms a caramelizing flavor creating a sweet taste.
 When you add in citrus – sour flavor, you’re getting a combination of salt, sweet and sour all at once.
 Citrus goes well with fish because it compliments the other flavorings and balances them out.

 You can make this quick lime and cilantro slaw in only 5 minutes.
 Prepare it just before you’re ready to serve your tacos so your coleslaw doesn’t get soggy.
 I recommend serving it with some sort of salsa – try our watermelon and pineapple salsa if you’re up for a challenge!

 - pinch salt

 - 3/4 cup mixture of shredded carrots, green and purple cabbage (coleslaw base) this blend of coleslaw can be found in a bag in the grocery store

-- Place coleslaw into a small bowl and add cilantro.
+- Place coleslaw into a separate bowl and add fresh cilantro leaves.
 Pour the dressing over the coleslaw and mix together.
 Your lime cilantro coleslaw is ready to be served.If you have any leftover dressing, store it in the fridge for up to 2 days.Coleslaw that has been dressed already does not store well.
 The cabbage won't be as crunchy the following day.
 It's best to make fresh right before you're going to serve the coleslaw.